 After each class a recap email is sent to parents with a class photo of builds, a review of the classroom lesson, links to going deeper with the material at home, a preview of the next week, and a recorded video of the week's lesson.

 FAQ: Once I've registered and paid tuition, what do I need to do to be ready for class?

 1. Download the free Zoom app to your tablet or computer (with a camera).
 Make sure it is updated.

 2. Look for a reminder email will be auto-sent every morning at 9am EST on the morning of class.
 Check your spam folder if you do not see it.

 Tuition is non-refundable, but is transferable to future classes.

 FAQ: How long does class last?

 Expect the class to last approximately an hour, give or take a few minutes as each student is intentionally given time to show and explain their build.
-Class sessions typically last 3-4 weeks.
+Class sessions last 3 weeks.